Liberia leads the way in fighting pandemic learning loss

 Steps towards improvement of learning

 • They start by highlighting the need for accurate data.
-Data-gathering and analysis has been at the center of LEAP and the work of Bridge Liberia from the beginning.
+Data-gathering and analysis has been at the center of LEAP and the work of NewGlobe from the beginning.
 “To tackle the learning crisis, countries must first address the learning data crisis.
 Improving systems to generate timely and reliable data is critical to evaluate policy responses.”

 • All teachers and school leaders are equipped with a specially-designed tablet which provides LEAP leaders with an enormous amount of real-time data, from attendance to lesson completion and students’ exam results.
 Progress is monitored and recorded.